6amTech

 This test guarantees that the “Wishlist” feature works for all stores correctly.
 Check if you can easily add items to their wishlist, view and manage the items later and remove them when you want.
 This test makes sure users’ favorite products are saved properly, so they can buy them later without searching again.

-7. Product Filtration Test
+7. Product Filtration Test Cases

 Product Filtration test cases ensure that when you search for items on the website, filters like size, color and price work correctly.
 It checks if users can easily find what they want by using these filters.
 For example, if you’re looking for a red shirt in a specific size, this test makes sure the website shows you exactly that.